mongodb/docs/source/reference/javascript.rst

    :term:`primary`.
 As a result, the shell will display an error even if this command succeeds.

-   This function will overwrite the existing replica set configuration.
-Use :func:`rs.status()` to retrieve the current status, and consider the following procedure for modifying a
+   :func:`rs.reconfig()` provides a wrapper around the ":dbcommand:`replSetReconfig`" :term:`database command`.

-TODO for modifying a ...?
-Also, you probably mean "Use rs.conf() to retrieve the current configuration..."
+   :func:`rs.reconfig()` overwrites the existing replica set configuration.
+Retrieve the current configuration object with :func:`rs.status()`, modify the configuration as needed and then use :func:`rs.reconfig()` to submit the modified configuration object.

-   This function provides a wrapper around the ":dbcommand:`replSetReconfig`" :term:`database command`.
+   .. seealso:: ":doc:`/reference/replica-configuration`" and ":doc:`/administration/replica-sets`".

 .. function:: rs.add(hostspec,arbiterOnly)